 Moist and Juicy Pressure Cooker Ham (So QUICK!)

 Pressure Cooker Ham.
-This recipe is so simple and fast, and delivers succulent, ultra-juicy, fall-apart-tender ham.
+This recipe is so simple and fast, and delivers succulent, ultra-juicy, fall-apart-tender ham every time!
+I’m a food scientist sharing all of my secrets.

 This method could arguably be the best way to heat up a ham.
 I love how incredibly fall-apart moist it turns out.
 You can pressure cook a toupie, bone-in or spiral ham by simply cutting the bigger options down and nestling in the pieces to fit.
 Couldn’t be easier!